Is DIY Mentality Hurting Your Agency’s Growth?

 Was the procedure unclear and vague?
 Develop a new draft and test it.

 Does this often happen with new employees?
-Maybe there need to be longer training periods — where they are made aware of these mistakes.
+Maybe there need to be longer training periods.

 Is the person not qualified?
-And if so, how could you modify your hiring process, so it doesn’t happen again?
+If so, modify your hiring process, so it doesn’t happen again.

 Remember: Your job is to fix the system, not the task.